In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 In some cases, Facebook may disable your account without warning, while in other cases, you may be given the opportunity to request a review of the decision.

-The platform aims to maintain a safe and respectful environment for all users, and any behavior that undermines this goal can lead to a ban.
+The platform aims to maintain a safe and respectful environment for all users, and any behavior that undermines this goal may result in a ban.

 Why My Facebook Ad Account Was Disabled: How It All Started